 That's just one example but this trend plays out no matter where you're looking.
 If you can push your big summer trip into August or even may, you could save a ton.

 Focus on Flying Off-Peak Days

-Too many travelers focus on the day they search for and book their flights, thinking that's the key to scoring a bargain right now.
+Too many travelers focus on the day they search for and book their flights, thinking that booking on a Tuesday is the key to scoring a bargain.
 In reality, there is no magical best day to book flights.